Heat and Heart Rate Zones: How Weather Can Affect Your Training HR

 While some runners may be concerned that slowing down will negate the purpose of HR training for runners, Lato says this isn’t true.

-Rather, adjusting your HR zones in the heat is exactly what heart rate training is all about—using your heart rate to guide your training.
+Rather, adjusting your HR zones in the heat is exactly what heart rate training is about—using your heart rate to guide your training.

 “You’ll find that even with this adjustment, you can still see benefits from following your heart rate zone training while reducing risk,” suggests Lato.